-This shady stretch of the Appalachian Trail in Georgia visits Long Creek Falls after departing the stream-filled Three Forks valley before winding and rolling to the Hawk Mountain Shelter.
+This shady stretch of the Appalachian Trail in Georgia visits Long Creek Falls after departing the stream-filled Three Forks Valley before winding and rolling to the Hawk Mountain Shelter.
 And a short, mid-hike detour visits the historic Hickory Flatts Cemetery.
-It’s a fantastic, 9.1 mile day hike – or a great overnight adventure at one of many trailside campsites.
+It’s a fantastic 9.1-mile day hike – or a great overnight adventure at one of many trailside campsites.

-Appalachian Trail – Three Forks to the Hawk Mountain Shelter: the hike
+Appalachian Trail to Hawk Mountain: the hike

 The Appalachian Trail crosses the gravel Forest Road 58 in the Three Forks valley under a canopy of hemlock, rhododendron and deciduous trees.
 This northbound hike departs Three Forks (view maps and driving directions), trailing northeast toward Hawk Mountain.
 The Appalachian Trail gains elevation steadily, passing several trailside campsites.
-The trail parallels the spilling, crashing and cascading Long Creek on trail left.
+The trail parallels the spilling, crashing and cascading Long Creek on the trail’s left.

 The Appalachian Trail reaches an intersection at .82 mile, the hike veering northeast to follow blue trail blazes to Long Creek Falls.
-The waterfall spills 50 feet over a nearly-sheer cliff, tumbling into a pool of water under towering hemlock.
+The waterfall spills 50 feet over a nearly sheer cliff, tumbling into a pool of water under towering hemlock.